Persistent Volume Claims

 Enable Git’s untracked cache.Define record sizes for TAR performance

-When using TAR (tar) for compression, it may help performance to set the record size to 1M:
+When you use TAR (tar) for compression, setting the record size to 1M may help performance:

 Setting the record size can also make